asdvalenzuela/flashcardapp/README.md

-A Simple Flashcard Web App!
+A Simple Flashcard Web App
 ===========================

 A simple way to keep track of words and definitions that I'm trying to memorize.